 Mahindra Bolero is one of the most hot-selling SUV in India.
 Let's find out the true reason for its popularity with IndianAuto.com Team on the following review of Mahindra Bolero 2018 in India.

-Back in 2016, Mahindra launched the new Bolero which was already a top-seller SUV in the market.
-The reason behind its popularity is the powerful engine and an intensely rugged look.
-With the new model, the Bolero is given a new engine, with more power and an increased mileage.
-A new variant is updated, which is named Bolero Power+.
-It has been the next hit for Mahindra and continued the success of the earlier versions.
-Here is the Mahindra Bolero India 2018 India Review given by IndianAuto Team.
+Mahindra Bolero is one of the most popular SUVs in India.
+With the introduction of the new, updated Mahindra Bolero for 2018, the SUV has become a much more lucrative option for potential SUV buyers out there in the market today.
+Back in 2016, Mahindra launched a new version of the Bolero which was already a top-seller in our market.
+The reason behind its popularity is its powerful engine, dollops of space on the inside and its intensely rugged looks.
+With the new updated version, the Bolero now gets a new engine, with more power and increased mileage.
+It also now gets a new variant in the lineup, named Bolero Power+ which gets added goodies.
+Could it be the next hit for Mahindra in 2019 and continue the success of its earlier versions?
+Here is the Mahindra Bolero India 2018 review, where the IndianAuto team finds out what it’s all about.

 New Mahindra Bolero Plus TV Ad